ashleydavis/personal-web-page/index.md

 <a href="#contact">Please reach out to me</a>

+# Doulevo

+Doulevo is my new idea for software that simplifies development and deployment of cloud-based applications.

+To learn more watch the video: https://youtu.be/BFayOne9LZk

+Or read the blog post: https://www.the-data-wrangler.com/simplifying-application-deployment-with-doulevo

+Follow me on Twitter for updates: https://twitter.com/ashleydavis75

 # Bootstrapping Microservices

 My new book, <a href="http://bit.ly/2o0aDsP" target="_blank">Bootstrapping Microservices with Docker, Kubernetes and Terraform</a>, is a practical and project-based guide to building distributed applications with microservices.